 PRETEND KEYBOARD.

-• Touching each digit before they write it like they were pressing the keys on a keyboard.
+- Kids would touch each digit before writing it, as if pressing the keys on a keyboard.

 LOOK AFTER THE WIRES.